pkdone/practical-mongodb-aggregations-book/src/examples/securing-data/role-programmatic-restricted-view.md

 ## Expected Results

-Running a query on the view for **front-desk** (**Receptionist**) includes patient data in the results but omits each patient's weight and medication fields because the user's role does not have sufficient privileges to access those fields.
+Running a query on the view for the **front-desk** (**Receptionist**) includes patient data in the results but omits each patient's weight and medication fields because the user's role does not have sufficient privileges to access those fields.

 ```javascript
 [